 Young teenagers who are given alcohol by their parents were three times more likely to be heavily drinking by age 16.
 From age 13 to 20 is a critical time for development.
 The eight years immediately after puberty mark a developmental crunch time, when the brain is both extremely susceptible to damage from drugs and alcohol and six times more likely than an adult’s to develop an addiction.
 Teenagers absorb drugs and alcohol into their bloodstream more quickly than adults, and afterwards, their metabolism isn’t as efficient in breaking down the toxic by-products.
 Teenagers who drink even small amounts are far more likely to abuse alcohol as adults.
 Alcohol given to kids early just creates more problem-drinkers later.

 According to Harvard University, boys first try alcohol at age 11, girls at 13, and teenagers who start drinking before the age of 15 are five times more likely to develop alcohol dependence or abuse later in life than those who begin drinking at or after the legal age of 21.
 As parents, you have the single biggest influence on your kids and their attitude towards alcohol.
-The results also indicate that those children who are given alcohol by their parents may be more likely to seek out alcohol from a variety of other sources.
+The results also indicate that those children who are given alcohol by their parents may be more likely to seek out alcohol from a variety of other sources, perhaps by using a fake id.

 The lawmakers got it wrong